-Safe Network standards Safeguarding children in the voluntary and community sector
+NSPCC safeguarding standards and guidance (England) Safeguarding children, young people and adults aged 0-25 in the voluntary and community sector

-The Safe Network standards are a set of recommended standards and accompanying guidance to help non-statutory organisations that work with children and young people to put in place clear safeguarding arrangements.
+This set of recommended standards and accompanying guidance will help non-statutory organisations in England that work with children and young people up to the age of 25, to put clear safeguarding arrangements in place.

 - preventing and responding to bullying